Rasterize101/FinalYearProject---BP-from-PPG/README.md

   - MIMIC_records.txt
   - MIMIC_records_subset.txt

+- Please download either of these .txt files (or create your own) and upload it to your Google Drive storage.
+Then you will need to provide the absolute path of the .txt file location in your storage to the function (on Line 164 of the code cell)

+- On Line 55, an array is provided (subsetVals) to represent the number of 10-minute recordings in each of the patient records in the MIMIC Database subset (see the Final Report).
+You must update this array based on the records you choose to be used in your custom .txt file

+- Before running the cell, you must create an empty folder in your Google Drive storage in order to store the output of the cell (see Line 165)

-Please see the comments in the Jupyter notebook code cell for further details.
+- Please see the comments in the Jupyter notebook code cell for further details.